lisamburns/ruby-data-structures/w14d3/sorting.md

 bad choice, because if the array is already sorted, `arr[0]` is the worst possible pivot choice.
 Since it is common to encounter sorted arrays, another pivot choice was made.

-## Quicksort vs Mergesort

-Mergesort has the better worst-case time performane (`O(nlogn)` vs `O(n**2)`), while quicksort and mergesort are tied in average case performance (`O(nlogn)`).

-Quicksort can be done in-place and has good **locality of reference**.
-The processor likes working on contiguous arrays; it doesn't like jumping around in memory a lot.
-Since merging requires reading two separate arrays to merge into a third, the processor is required to jump from reading one array to another, and then jumping to yet another array to copy.
-In quicksort, all the copying happens inside a single array.

-In practice, this means that quicksort typically runs faster than mergesort.

-Quicksort also has the advantage of requiring `log(n)` additional memory (because of the stack-depth of size `log(n)`), vs `O(n)` extra memory for mergesort.

-## Bonus

-* Heapsort: requires less memory than mergesort, same asymptotic guarantee.
-* Mergesort: good for sequential access, linked lists.
-* Mergesort tends to do fewer comparisons than quicksort.